yuliiaaaaa/LAB5/tests/test-strategy.md

 # 5.Release Control
-The project workspace is organized on the Github project board:
+The project workspace is organized on the Github project board:<br>
-GitHub is used as a code hosting platform for version control and collaboration for this project.
+GitHub is used as a code hosting platform for version control and collaboration for this project. <br>
-Testing entry criteria:
+  - Testing entry criteria:<br>
-the testing process begins at the requirements' analysis stage, control of the design process at the stage of developing a system project, fulfillment of acceptance criteria of the tickets.
+-the testing process begins at the requirements' analysis stage,<br>
+-control of the design process at the stage of developing a system project,<br>
+-fulfillment of acceptance criteria of the tickets.<br>
-Testing exit criteria:
+- Testing exit criteria:<br>
-all works must be completed not later than: 30/08/2025, fixed 95% of found defects, with no blocking, critical and high severity, management decision.
+-all works must be completed not later than: 30/08/2025,<br>
+-fixed 95% of found defects, with no blocking, critical and high severity,<br>
+management decision.

-Additional Procedures
+# 6. Additional Procedures
 To improve the testing process next additional procedures are needed:
-Meetings:
+- Meetings:<br>
-Daily SCRUM team meeting;
+-Daily SCRUM team meeting;<br>
-QA mentor meeting;
+-QA mentor meeting;<br>
-QA team meetings (optional);
+-QA team meetings (optional);<br>
-Weekly demo with PO.
+-Weekly demo with PO.<br>

-Work review:
+- Work review:<br>
-Weekly review of test artifacts with QA mentor.
+-Weekly review of test artifacts with QA mentor.<br>
-Sprint retrospective with QA team.
+-Sprint retrospective with QA team.<br>

-Testing team:
+- Testing team:
-  Responsibilities of each QA team member: writing test documentation;
+  Responsibilities of each QA team member:<br>
-specification analysis;
-manual testing;
+-writing test documentation;<br>
+-specification analysis;<br>
+-manual testing;<br>
-API testing (manual or automated);
+-API testing (manual or automated);<br>
-Report bugs and errors to development teams.
+-Report bugs and errors to development teams.<br>

-Common risks
+# 7. Common risks

 Risk
 Probability